-- This flag is for use on Card products only (account type 05) for all other product types the field should contain blanks. - For account type 05 (see Appendix 4 and 9) this field should be used to indicate any form of current promotional activity on the account and where the customer is actually benefiting from the promotion - This may reflect new or 'life of balance' rates, whether purchase, balance transfers, credit card cheque, or other promotions. - Only Y, N or blank are accepted in this field, other values will prevent the updating of the entire file.
+- This flag is for use on Credit Card and store card products only (account type 05 and 37) for all other product types the field should contain blanks. - For account type 05 and 37 (see Appendix 3 and 8) this field should be used to indicate any form of current promotional activity on the account and where the customer is actually benefiting from the promotion - This may reflect new or 'life of balance' rates, whether purchase, balance transfers, credit card cheque, or other promotions. - Only Y, N or blank are accepted in this field, other values may prevent the updating of the entire file.